Is there an SBA Contracting Program for me?

 Debarred or suspended firms or firms owned by debarred or suspended individual(s) are ineligible for admission to SBA small business programs.

-Does the firm have a place of business in the U.S. and operate primarily within the United States, or makes a significant contribution to the U.S. economy through payment of taxes or use of American products, materials or labors?
+Does the firm have a place of business in the U.S. and operate primarily within the United States, or make a significant contribution to the U.S. economy through payment of taxes or use of American products, materials or labors?

 Is the firm considered small in accordance with its primary North American Industry Classification System (NAICS) code?